3

 Don’t leave every enrichment toy out all the time.
 Rotate them throughout the week so each toy feels new and exciting when it comes back out.

-By introducing enrichment for dogs thoughtfully and at your dog’s pace, you’ll set them up for confidence, curiosity, and a lifetime love of learning.
+By thoughtfully introducing enrichment for dogs at your dog’s pace, you’ll set them up for confidence, curiosity, and a lifetime love of learning.

 A Snuffle mat is a great introduction to enrichment feeders, as it’s stationary, makes no noise, and gets your dog used to searching for rewards.